UPCArtifacts/xamarin_topic_modeling/README.md

-# Appendix of `Discovering discussion topics about development of cross-platform mobile applications using Xamarin framework'
+# Appendix of `Two Datasets of Questions and Answers for Studying the Development of Cross-platform Mobile Applications using Xamarin Framework'

 ## Xamarin-related Q&A datasets